Fdawgs/node-poppler/README.md

 ### poppler.pdfToHtml

-Example of calling `poppler.pdfToHtml()` with a promise chain, using CJS syntax:
+Example of calling `poppler.pdfToHtml()` with a promise chain using CJS syntax:

 ```js
 "use strict";